Dermadry review

 Since day one, I’ve been really impressed with Dermadry’s commitment to supporting people with hyperhidrosis.

-One of Dermadry’s co-founders has shared that he suffers from hyperhidrosis, and you can tell that their personal connection has informed their mission and way of doing business.
+One of the company’s co-founders has shared that he suffers from hyperhidrosis, and you can tell that their personal connection has informed their mission and way of doing business.
 This goes a long way for me.

 Some of the ways I’ve seen Dermadry support the hyperhidrosis community:

-Over the past 9 months of testing it, I’ve had great results using Dermadry, and I think it’s an ideal solution for significantly reducing and managing sweating on the hands, feet, and underarms.
+Over the past 9 months of testing it, I’ve had great results and I think it’s an ideal solution for significantly reducing and managing excessive sweating on the hands, feet, and underarms.

 I would define myself as having moderate to severe hyperhidrosis.
 My hands used to drip with sweat, and sweat would soak through my clothes under my arms.
 In addition to causing social embarrassment, I found it super uncomfy.
 My hands would get cold and swollen, and my clothes were constantly being ruined in the armpit area.